-When driving through Chickasaw Country, be sure to stop in Alex to experience a small town with big heart!
-Shop for local school spirit items at Alex Florist, and an amazing BBQ meal at The Feedlot.
+Alex, Oklahoma was established in 1885, when William Alexander founded the first post office in a trading post by his home.
+When driving through Chickasaw Country, be sure to stop in Alex to experience a small town with big heart and history!
+Shop for local school spirit items at Alex Florist, and try a meal at Longhorn Express.

 To the southwest of Chickasha, sits the small town of Alex.
 Measuring in with a population of a little over 500, it’s easy to think of Alex as just another small town in Chickasaw Country, but talk to any resident, and it soon becomes clear that there are many features that makes the town stand apart.